rogerjdeangelis/utl-calculate-the-differences-in-sales-when-the-dates-are-embedded-in-the-column-names/README.md

     We want to compute then difference between current sales and the previous month.

-    If current date is 2021-01, we look for the column that has the previous month.
+    If current date is 2021-01, we look for the column that has the previous month, in the variable name.
     The previous month in this case is STOCK_202012, thus the difference we want is